Handles are one of the most important features in a bag! Learn the easiest method to make corded cotton webbing bag handles!

 Webbing straps for bags

 I saw a lovely canvas pillowcase with a pretty embroidery in a local shop and I simply had to have it.
-But wait for it!
-It wasn’t because I wanted to add it to my home decor!
-I wanted to make a bag out of it, ha!
-Because the idea of making (yet) another bag got me just too excited so I bought the pillowcase.
-But I didn’t have enough fabric from the pillowcase to make the handles so I thought webbing straps would look great, they would even match the color of my pillowcase.
+But it wasn’t because I wanted to add it to my home décor!
+No, no, my sewing brain is restless, it works 24/7!
+And sees sewing opportunities in every little things around.
+My sewing brain wanted that pillowcase to become a bag, ha!
+The idea of making (yet) another bag got me just too excited, so I bought the pillowcase without second thoughts.
+This is the bag I made with that pillowcase.

 Similar posts you might like: